CSStipendRankings/CSStipendRankings/README.md

 - **Submit a pull request with your updates.** In the pull request, please mention the source of the stipend data (e.g., your own data point, a link to an official website, etc.) and add a link to the
 MIT Living Wage Calculator.
 We will review your pull request and merge it if everything looks good.

-**Alternatively, you can also [create an issue](https://github.com/CSStipendRankings/CSStipendRankings/issues/new/choose) with the above information and we will add the data for you.**
+**Alternatively, you can also [use this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdKIAu98jSzpw97Ojec2jpEUWI4QH75Ig-5Ccz33fQwLl783w/viewform) or [create an issue](https://github.com/CSStipendRankings/CSStipendRankings/issues/new/choose) with the above information and we will add the data for you.**

 ### Update Website Content